 Wellesley went against his orders and started to build the tower in the classical style.

-There was all but ten feet left to build when Berners returned home.
+There were all but ten feet left to build when Berners returned home.

 Naturally, the Baron was furious and demanded that the rest of the tower was built in the Gothic style.

 So, that’s why you see two types of architecture here.
 It was opened up in 1935 on Guy Fawkes night with a huge party and fireworks just to emphatically announce the tower had been built (much to the distaste of the townsfolk).

 Berners was known for inviting the most prominent artists of the age to town, with the likes of Salvador Dali and Aldous Huxley on his guest list!